 Blue and white hues in nightlights are common.
 However, stay away from purchasing them.
 They will not help the baby sleep better.
-In fact, they might make it more active and easily irritated.
+In fact, they might make them more active and easily irritated.

 This is true because they do not allow the baby’s brain to produce melatonin hormone, helping for a deeper sleep.
-The white and blue lights stimulate the body and prepare it for the daytime regime.
+The white and blue lights stimulate the body and prepare your baby for the daytime regime.
 Instead, choose traditional orange lighting.

 - Nighttime feeding and diaper changing

-Nightlight should be bright enough to allow you to see the baby when you need to change its diaper or feed it.
-However, make sure it is not too bright, so it can fall back asleep as soon as you leave it alone.
+Nightlight should be bright enough to allow you to see the baby when you need to change the baby’s diaper or feed them.
+However, make sure it is not too bright, so the baby can fall back asleep as soon as you leave them alone.